HRW's Emerging Writers Contest

 Entries must include a removable title page that contains author’s name, address, category, title of the work, and word count.
 Thus, submissions submitted through our website should come in as two files, one as the title page with identifying information and the second as the actual contest submission with only the title, page numbers, and genre listed in the header and the title centered halfway down the first page, directly above paragraph one.

 The title and page numbers must appear on each page, in a header to the right.
 Do NOT include your name in the header.
 Entries with identifying information any place other than on the removable title page will be discarded.
 Be careful not to put your name under the title on page one or at the end of the work.

-Whether snail-mailed or sent to us as files via our submission page, all entries must include the conference registration fee (if entrant hasn't previously registered for the conference) and must be in our office by Saturday, July 16 at 3 PM.
-NOTE: July 16 is NOT a postmark date but is the day on which we must have the entry in our hands.
-Besides, we need the entry as a .doc file emailed to us.
+Whether sent to us as files via our submission page or emailed, all entries must include the conference registration fee (if entrant hasn't previously registered for the conference) and must be in our office by Friday, September 15, at 3 PM.

 Failure to follow ANY of the rules will result in disqualification of entry.